 Generative design in architecture

 Generative design means giving an artificial intelligence some control over the design process.
-AI takes advantage of the computing power of computers while simultaneously developing many variations of a project, and mixes them with the choices and influences of a human being.
+AI exploits the computing capacity of computers by simultaneously developing many variations of a project, and mixes them with the choices and influences of a human being.

-The (expensive) CADs that work with generative design tools, like Autodesk Revit or Autodesk Fusion 360, allow the user to insert a series of constraints into a design and the generative algorithms process a series of choices.
-For example, you can ask the software to develop a housing solution to ensure the right space for the occupants.
-Or to ensure a good capacity, if it is a warehouse.
-A series of parameters, in short, which artificial intelligence takes into account in pursuing the best result.
+The (expensive) CADs that work with generative design tools, like Autodesk Revit or Autodesk Fusion 360, allow the user to insert a series of constraints into a design and generative algorithms process a series of choices.
+For example, you can ask the software to develop a housing solution to guarantee the right space for the occupants.
+Or to guarantee a good capacity, if it is a warehouse.
+In short, a series of parameters which artificial intelligence takes into account in pursuing the best result.

-As you can imagine, this is a job that requires a significant amount of computing power, which is why most generative CAD tools take advantage of the cloud.
-The biggest advantage of this workflow is that the Architect could move from manually sketching the variations to presenting all possible options for the structure.
-Not just a few: ALL possible options.
+As you might imagine, this is work that requires a significant amount of computing power, which is why most generative CAD tools leverage the cloud.
+The biggest advantage of this workflow is that the Architect could go from manually sketching variations to presenting all possible options for the structure.
+Not just some: ALL possible options.
 It is generative design, beauty.

 It is not a video game

-If until some time ago the parameters to be set on a generative design software could have been nice jokes by programmers, good to turn the nose of the most successful architects, today generative design algorithms are serious.
-They can take into account production processes, construction costs, material costs, material weight, structural design, and a thousand other variables.
-To get the best from such a technology, however, in addition to the open mind and the desire to evolve, it is necessary to develop a real way of working "arm in arm" with theartificial intelligence.
+If until some time ago the parameters to be set on a generative design software could have been nice jokes of the programmers, good enough to make the most experienced architects turn up their noses, today the generative design algorithms are serious.
+They can take into account manufacturing processes, construction costs, material costs, material weight, structural design, and a thousand other variables.
+To get the best from such technology, however, in addition to an open mind and the desire to evolve, it is necessary to develop a real way of working "hand in hand" with theartificial intelligence.

 Generative design as a methodology